Mississippi River flooding prompts evacuations, sandbagging

 “We’re putting up a good fight,” Melby said.
 “We’re hanging in there.”

 Amy Werner, who lives on the northern tip of French Island, has been using six pumps to remove river water from a crawl space.
-Werner, whose husband is in Africa, said it's been a 24-hour-a-day battle, with friends and her parents taking turns monitoring the pumps during the nights.
+Werner said it’s been a 24-hour-a-day battle, with friends and her parents taking turns monitoring the pumps during the nights.

 She estimated the pumps are removing 25,000 to 30,000 gallons of water per hour.